 Measure your steak and see if it fulfills your expectations.
 If it’s too thick or too thin, make necessary adjustments while cutting the next piece.
 Cut all pieces following the same way.

 Also, You can follow this video to be more clear

-Cut Your Whole Ribeye with Bones Into Steaks
+How to Cut a Whole Ribeye with Bones into Steaks

 Sometimes you prefer boneless ribeye, and other times you want the steak with bone.
 The process I’ve mentioned earlier is for boneless ribeye.